rmax/yammh3/docs/installation.rst

 From sources
 ------------

-The sources for Yet Another Murmurhash3 Bindings can be downloaded from the `Github repo`_.
+The sources for Yet Another Murmurhash3 Binding can be downloaded from the `Github repo`_.

 You can either clone the public repository: